Diagram Of A Composite Cell

 5. Endoplasmic Reticulum (ER): The Cellular Highway System

 The endoplasmic reticulum (ER) is a network of interconnected membranes extending throughout the cytoplasm.
-It exists in two forms: rough ER and smooth ER.
-The rough ER, studded with ribosomes, is involved in protein synthesis and modification.
+So naturally, the rough ER, studded with ribosomes, is involved in protein synthesis and modification.
+Even so, it exists in two forms: rough ER and smooth ER.
 The smooth ER, lacking ribosomes, is involved in lipid synthesis, detoxification, and calcium storage.

 • Functions: